 “Reparations NOW: Global and Historical Receipts with Dr. Ana Lucia Araujo,” Truth’s Table Podcast, February 8, 2018.

-“Museus levam Benim a discutir papel na escravidão,” article by Kevin Sieff, O Globo, February 4, 2018 (in Portuguese).
+“Museus levam Benim a discutir papel na escravidão,” article by Kevin Sieff, O Globo, February 4, 2018.

 “An African country reckons with its history of selling slaves,” article by Kevin Sieff, Washington Post, January 29, 2018.

-Interview with Ana Lucia Araujo about her new book Reparation for Slavery, on Dr. Ron Daniels Vantage Point Radio Show WBAI, 99.5 FM, January 22, 2018.
+Interview with Ana Lucia Araujo about her new book Reparations for Slavery, on Dr. Ron Daniels Vantage Point Radio Show WBAI, 99.5 FM, January 22, 2018.

 “Reparations for Slavery and the Slave Trade: A New Book on the Idea of Reparations,” article by Julie Hawks, Black Perspectives, January 5, 2018.

 “V Books: Prof. Ana Araujo Pens a Comprehensive History of ‘Reparations for Slavery and the Slave Trade in New Book,” by Darryl Robertson, Vibe, November 20, 2017.

 “The Scholars Behind the Quest for Reparations,” by Marc Perry, Chronicle of Higher Education, November 14, 2017.